Real Estate 2025 Overview: A Comprehensive Analysis

 Q1 2025 | 16.4% |

-The increase in Q1 2025 reflects both rising consumer spending in housing services and a rebound in single-family construction activity, even as multifamily construction continues to decline.
+The increase in Q1 2025 reflects both rising consumer spending in housing services and a rebound in single-family construction activity.
+However, multifamily construction continues to decline.

 The housing sector serves as a critical engine for economic growth.
-The steady rise in its share of GDP:
+The steady rise in its share of GDP signals growing consumer confidence.
+It reflects resilient housing demand despite high interest rates.
+Additionally, it indicates policy relevance.
+Housing costs, utility consumption, and supply constraints continue to shape inflation and monetary policy debates.

 As the economy continues to evolve, the health of the housing sector will remain a key indicator of broader economic performance.